mikebelanger/karax_tables/README.md

 * Your project is written in Nim, and that uses Karax.
 Probably a CRUD, enterprise-like web app (perhaps using [Ormin](https://github.com/Araq/ormin) or [Norm](https://github.com/moigagoo/norm)), or CSV parsing stuff (like [csvtools](https://github.com/unicredit/csvtools)).

-* Your project has its data defined in objects/tuples, and is subject to lots of schema-changes.
-Keeping your frontend's tables up-to-date with these schema changes is burning you out.
+* Your project has its data already defined as objects/tuples, and it needs them rendered out to HTML tables.

+* Your objects' schema gets changed frequently, and propagating those changes to the HTML tables is burning you out.

 * Your project could use automatic:
     + Object instance -> table row.